 Here we go, I thought.
 She’s smoking in our neighbor’s house, and

 they don’t smoke.
 It was more of an uncomfortable feeling than it

 was embarrassing, and Harmony greeted them with a kiss.

 “I’m thinking of adopting your son, do you think that would be a problem?”

 My parents laughed while I inadvertently flared my nostrils.
-I had been
+I was taken

-taken aback by the inappropriate comment and could not close my mouth.
+aback by the inappropriate comment and could not close my mouth.
+This

-This made Harmony laugh, which in turn made everyone in the room laugh.
+made Harmony laugh, which in turn, made everyone in the room laugh.